 0

-Lemon Grass (Cymbopogon flexuosus) is a perennial grass native to India and Southeast Asia.
+Lemon is a perennial grass native to India and Southeast Asia.
 It can grow up to 6' tall in warm, humid climates with plenty of sunlight.
 Evergreen in zone 9-11 or indoors, this plant offers long, slender leaves with sharp edges and a reddish-purple base at each stem.
 Crushed foliage offers a lemon aroma and flavor, excellent for culinary use and teas.
 Drought-tolerant, versatile, and sun-loving, this plant flourishes in warm, humid climates with minimal care.

-Lemon Grass Selling Tips
+Lemon Selling Tips

-Sell Lemon Grass to customers looking for Lemon Grass for culinary use or low-maintenance ornamental grass for a container or landscape bed.
+Sell Lemon to customers looking for Lemon Grass for culinary use or low-maintenance ornamental grass for a container or landscape bed.
 This plant offers fragrant foliage, upright, slender leaves, and culinary benefits.
 It flourishes in almost any soil and climate, thriving with regular water in full sun.
-Grow Lemon Grass for culinary use alongside Basil, Mint, and Cilantro, or create a striking tropical landscape by growing it with Croton, Hibiscus, Plumeria, Bird of Paradise, and Bougainvillea.
+Grow Lemon for culinary use alongside Basil, Mint, and Cilantro, or create a striking tropical landscape by growing it with Croton, Hibiscus, Plumeria, Bird of Paradise, and Bougainvillea.
 Enjoy fresh or dried leaves in soups, stir-fries, curries, teas, and Asian cuisine.

 Coach Your Customer